 Sulcata tortoises generally have a light tan to light brown-colored shell with scutes that are outlined with a darker color.
 The shell is gently domed.
 The forelegs feature large, thorn-like scales and the hind legs have horn-like scales on each thigh.

-Sulcata tortoises are very common in the US pet trade, but their enormous size makes them demanding pets that can’t be adequately kept indoors.
-However, when kept correctly, they have gentle, curious dispositions and can live upwards of 70 years!
+Sulcata tortoises are very common in the US pet trade, but their enormous size makes them demanding pets that generally can’t be adequately kept indoors.
+However, when kept correctly, they have gentle, curious dispositions and can live over 70 years!

 Sulcata tortoises have different needs based on their age.

-Young sulcatas can be kept indoors in a 4’L x 2’W or larger enclosure for the first few years of their life.
+Young sulcatas can be kept indoors.
+We recommend a 4’L x 2’W or larger enclosure for the first few years of their life.

-Older, larger sulcatas must be housed in outdoor pens.
-The pen should measure at least 50’L x 50’W, with a 2’ high wall that also extends at least 2’ underground.
+Older, larger sulcatas really should be housed in outdoor pens.
+We suggest at least 50’L x 50’W, with a 2’ high wall that also extends at least 2’ underground.
 The border wall should be made of sturdy, opaque material such as concrete, cinder block, or brick to discourage pacing and escape attempts.

-Cohabitation (housing multiple animals in one enclosure) is not recommended with sulcata tortoises.
+Cohabitation (housing multiple animals in one enclosure) is not really recommended with sulcata tortoises.
+Males are very territorial.
+Due to the already oversaturated population, we strongly recommend avoiding breeding.

 Do sulcata tortoises need UVB?